emqx/blog/en/202510/the-easiest-guide-to-getting-started-with-mqtt.md

 For more details, please check out the white paper: [MQTT Platform for AI: Empowering AI with Real-Time Data](https://www.emqx.com/en/resources/mqtt-platform-for-ai).

+## FAQ

+### 1. Is MQTT TCP or UDP?

+MQTT runs over **TCP/IP**.
+However, advanced implementations like MQTT-SN can run over UDP, and MQTT over QUIC (supported by EMQX) utilizes UDP for lower latency.

+### 2. What is the default port for MQTT?

+The standard ports are **1883** for non-encrypted MQTT and **8883** for specific encrypted MQTT (over TLS/SSL).

+### 3. Is MQTT secure?

+Yes.
+While the base protocol is simple, security is enforced via **TLS/SSL encryption** for data in transit and **username/password** or **client certificates (X.509)** for authentication.

+### 4. What is the maximum message size in MQTT?

+**The maximum packet size in the MQTT protocol is 256 MB.** However, most brokers default to a lower limit (e.g., 1 MB or 64 KB) to protect network stability.
+For large file transfers (like firmware updates or images), it is recommended to split the file into chunks or send a URL link instead of the raw file payload.

+### 5. Does MQTT guarantee message delivery?

+MQTT provides three Quality of Service (QoS) levels:

+- QoS 0: At most once (fire-and-forget, no guarantee)
+- QoS 1: At least once (guaranteed delivery, possible duplicates)
+- QoS 2: Exactly once (guaranteed delivery without duplicates) Therefore, delivery is guaranteed only when using QoS 1 or QoS 2.

+### 6. When should you NOT use MQTT?

+**You should avoid MQTT for real-time video streaming or high-frequency raw audio data.** MQTT is optimized for control messages and sensor data (discrete packets).
+For continuous high-bandwidth data streams, protocols like **RTSP**, **WebRTC**, or raw **UDP** are better choices.

+### 7. How many concurrent connections can an MQTT broker handle?

+**A modern, scalable MQTT broker like EMQX can handle over 100 million concurrent connections per cluster.** While traditional brokers might struggle with 10k-100k connections, distributed brokers are designed to scale horizontally to support massive IoT deployments like smart cities or connected vehicles.

+### 8. What is the difference between MQTT 3.1.1 and MQTT 5.0?

+**MQTT 5.0 is a major upgrade that adds flexibility and error handling.** Key improvements in MQTT 5.0 include:

+- **Reason Codes:** Better feedback on why a connection or publish failed.
+- **User Properties:** Custom key-value headers (similar to HTTP headers).
+- **Shared Subscriptions:** Load balancing messages across multiple subscribers.
+- **Message Expiry:** Automatically deleting old messages.

+### 9. What is the Keep Alive interval in MQTT?

+**The Keep Alive interval is a heartbeat mechanism typically set between 60 to 120 seconds.** It ensures the connection is still open even when no data is being exchanged.
+If the broker does not receive a PINGREQ from the client within 1.5 times the Keep Alive interval, it will close the connection and send the "Last Will and Testament" (LWT) message if configured.

+### 10. Can MQTT be used with a Web Browser?

+**Yes, but browsers cannot use raw TCP; they must use MQTT over WebSocket.** Standard MQTT runs on TCP (port 1883), which browsers do not support directly.
+By wrapping MQTT packets in WebSockets (usually on port 8083 or 8084), web apps (like React or Vue dashboards) can communicate directly with IoT devices.

 ## Learn More About MQTT

 We have now completed our journey to the fundamental concepts of MQTT and its usage process.
 You can now put your knowledge to start using the MQTT protocol.
 For more information on MQTT topics, wildcards, retained messages, last will, and other features, you can check out the "[MQTT Guide 2025: Beginner to Advanced](https://www.emqx.com/en/mqtt-guide)" article series provided by EMQ.
 This series will take you through the advanced applications of MQTT and help you get started with MQTT application and service development.